Classification of simple commutative algebras in the Delannoy category: Algebras in tensor categories

 \begin{proof} Let $\fn \subset A$ be the kernel of the form $(,)_{\lambda}$, i.e., the maximal subobject of $A$ such that $(,)_{\lambda}$ vanishes identically on $\fn \otimes A$.
 One easily sees that $\fn$ is an ideal of $A$.
 It is not the unit ideal since the restriction of $(,)_{\lambda}$ to $\bone \otimes A=A$ is $\lambda$, which is non-zero.
 Since $A$ is simple, it follows that $\fn=0$, and so $(,)_{\lambda}$ is perfect, as required. \end{proof}

-Suppose $A$ is a simple algebra and $k$ is algebraically closed.
-Then $\Gamma(A)=k$ (Proposition~\ref{prop:Gamma-field}), and so there is a unique non-zero map $\lambda \colon A \to \bone$ up to scaling.
-Thus $A$ has a unique Frobenius algebra structure, up to scaling.
+\begin{remark} Suppose we are in the context of Proposition~\ref{prop:simple-Frob} and $k$ is algebraically closed.
+Then $\Gamma(A)=k$ by Proposition~\ref{prop:Gamma-field}, and so $\Hom_{\fT}(A, \bone)=k$ since $A$ is self-dual.
+It follows that the Frobenius algebra structure on $A$ is unique up to scaling. \end{remark}

 \begin{corollary} Suppose that $\fT$ is semi-simple and $A$ is a simple algebra in $\fT$.
 Then $A$ admits the structure of a Frobenius algebra. \end{corollary}

 \begin{proof} The unit morphism $\bone \to A$ splits since $\fT$ is semi-simple, and so there exists some non-zero map $\lambda \colon A \to \bone$. \end{proof}